modularml/mojo/docs/roadmap.md

 - Support for a feature like Swift's extensions, allowing you to add a trait to a preexisting type.

-- Add support for conditional conformance.
+- Improve support for conditional conformance.

 ## Classes